 The most compact MacBook Pro models advance to the Ice Lake generation Intel And upgraded keyboards

-More and more factors are predicting that Apple is going to make one of its most significant moves in the modern era with a shift to architecture ARM And processors of self-development on personal computers, just like on smartphones and tablets - but in practice, the close collaboration with Intel Continues to work normally, with the announcement of another update for the PCsMacbook Pro 13 successful.
+More and more factors are predicting that Apple is going to make one of its most significant moves in the modern era with a shift to architecture ARM And self-developed processors on personal computers as well, just like smartphones and tablets made by it - but in practice it seems that the close cooperation with Intel Continues to work normally, with the announcement of another update for the PCsMacbook Pro 13 successful.

-MacBook Pro models will also be cheaper in 2020 - starting at $ 1,300, though based on eighth-core quad-core processors Intel (Coffee Lake), with 8GB or 16GB of more modest LPDDR3 memory, Iris Plus 645 graphical kernel, NVMe drives between 256GB and 2TB and only a duo Thunderbolt 3, but with the same updated Magic Keyboard and even with more modest thickness and weight relative to the versionsIce Lake From the previous paragraph.
+There will also be cheaper MacBook Pro models by 2020 - starting at $ 1,300, though based on eighth-generation quad-core processors Intel (Coffee Lake), with 8GB or 16GB of more modest LPDDR3 memory, Iris Plus 645 graphical kernel, NVMe drives between 256GB and 2TB and only a duo Thunderbolt 3, but with the same updated Magic Keyboard and even with more modest thickness and weight relative to the versionsIce Lake From the previous paragraph.

-Despite the various rumors and prophecies, meanwhile, Apple's collaboration with Intel seems to be going full force with us - and every possible move to ARM or even CPU's AMD (Alongside its graphics cards already in theMacbook Big Pro and desktop Macs) have not yet been on the horizon.
+Despite the various rumors and prophecies, meanwhile it seems that Apple's collaboration with Intel is continuing with us in full force - and any possible transition to ARM or even to's processors AMD (Alongside its graphics cards already in theMacbook Big Pro and desktop Macs) have not yet been on the horizon.